Find Affordable College Courses

 Oberlin, OH

 Oberlin College did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the fringe town of Oberlin, Oberlin is a private not-for-profit college with a small student population.
+Located in the town of Oberlin, Oberlin is a private not-for-profit school with a small student population.

 Women make up 88% of the geology majors at the school.